wuxxin/welltrack/dev/workpad.md

 + body pain entry tab: body: new subselector (additional to back and front) other: other "Weitere" is a svg like front and back with "SchmerzFrei" as on the other svg's , but with selected bodyparts that are grouped for detailed not covered on front and back parts, eg: ears, eyes, nose, mouth, fingers , toes, and some special "pain" like "tinitus" seperated.

-+ refactor: verlauf, mood and pain chart:
-    + prepare chart data: for the timerange (plus mvag days added if data is available) selected go through all mood entrys
-    + begin with the first entry, collect all mood data in 10 minute (from the first entry) in one group, then create 6 buckets and fill them according there mood value (-3,-2,-1,1,2,3), then create 6 buckets , -2, -1 , 1, 2, 3 sum of this bucket, and create a this then Total -3 , Ziemlich -2 , Ein Wenig -1
     verlauf: stimmung 1 is broken:
         + does not correctly count. uses either negativ or positiv, but not the value.
     verlauf: mood and pain chart: mavg of the totalsum (gesamtschmerz, gesamtwert stimmung) value